mebeim/aoc/README.md

 donate to him [here][aoc-support].
 If you want to hang out with other fellow coders, discuss about puzzles and solutions, or just have a look around, you can join the official subreddit: [r/adventofcode][aoc-reddit], or the unofficial IRC
-channel: `##adventofcode` on `irc.freenode.com`, where you can also find me at the right time of the year.
+channel: `#adventofcode` on `irc.libera.chat`, where you can also find me at the right time of the year.

 About this repo